2020 Nagorno-Karabakh ceasefire agreement: "3 + 3 platform"

-After the end of the war, Turkey and Azerbaijan proposed "3+3" – a platform for collaboration between the three South Caucasian countries – Azerbaijan, Armenia and Georgia and the three regional powers – Turkey, Russia and Iran.
-The first consultative meeting of the platform attended by deputy foreign ministers took place on 10 December 2021.
-Georgia, also invited, declined to participate, citing Russian occupation of South Ossetia and Abkhazia as a reason.
-Armenia announced that it is willing to participate if only the questions discussed are not already agreed on or discussed in other formats, including the issue of Nagorno-Karabakh.
+After the end of the war, Turkey and Azerbaijan proposed "3+3", a platform for collaboration between the three South Caucasian countries (Azerbaijan, Armenia and Georgia) and the three regional powers (Turkey, Russia and Iran).
+The first consultative meeting of the platform, which was attended by the countries' deputy foreign ministers, took place on 10 December 2021.
+Georgia, also invited, declined to participate, citing the Russian occupation of South Ossetia and Abkhazia as a reason.
+Armenia announced that it was willing to participate only if the questions at stake were not already agreed on or discussed in other formats, including the issue of Nagorno-Karabakh.